eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Installation on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~
 There are several different installation types when you install Eclipse Cyclone DDS on Windows.
-This topic describes how to install React Native and how to install with the product installer for Windows
+This topic describes how to install React Native and the product installer for Windows.

 How to Install React Native on Windows
 '''''''''''''''''''''''''''''''''''''''